Wooden plane functional

 Regarding the chip breaker, what’s the current angle?
 How much would we need to take off in order to achieve 70°?

 Right.
 I am glad you asked.
 First off I should say this absolutely works.
-I had known about this for about 4 years and had even reground my two Japanese style chip breakers to the appropriate angles.
-I simply forgot.
-I can now plane figured wood in the wrong direction and get zero tear out.
-This is based upon research, done by two Japanese professors, they filmed the whole experiment, the results are self evident.
+I had known of this for about 4 years and had even reground my two Japanese style chip breakers to the appropriate angles.
+I perhaps misunderstood the significance.
+I can now plane wood in the wrong direction and get zero tear out.
+This is based upon research, done by two Japanese professors, they filmed the whole experiment, the results were impressive.

 The chip breaker in question is messed up.